 Begin by assembling the portable pier at the desired observing location.
 Take note which direction is north.
-(These instructions apply to the Astro-Physics Portable Piers only.
+(These instructions are for the Astro-Physics Portable Piers.
+For other piers, please follow the manufacturer's instructions.)

 - 1. Slide the three legs onto the nubs of the base and rotate the assembly so that one of the legs points toward north (or toward the south if in the southern hemisphere). - 2.
 Place the pier post on the base, orienting the eyelets for attaching the turnbuckles directly above each leg. - Attach the tension rods.
 The turnbuckles should be drawn tight until the whole assembly is stiff enough to support your weight without movement.